PUT-PTM/2018_LaserBarrier/README.md

 ## Overview

-Our goal was to create a console application and a pair of laser gates used for measuring time in which an object gets from start (first gate) to finish (second gate).
-Each gate consists of a Bluetooth module and a laser diode pointed at photoresistor attached to the microcontroler
+Our goal was to create a console application and a pair of laser gates used for measuring time it takes an an object to get from start (first gate) to finish (second gate).
+Each gate consists of a Bluetooth module and a laser diode pointed at photoresistor attached to the microcontroller.
+When the object passes the laser beam of the first gate, the first microcontroller sends an information to the application via Bluetooth.
+When the object reaches the finish gate, the same thing happens and the application calculates the time elapsed between the two signals.

 ## Description

 ## Tools